quixio/quix-docs/docs/connect/kafka-to-aws-fargate.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Fargate using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Fargate

-AWS Fargate is a revolutionary technology that allows users to run containers without having to manage the underlying infrastructure.
-With Fargate, users can focus on developing and deploying their applications without worrying about provisioning and scaling servers.
-This serverless compute engine seamlessly integrates with other AWS services, providing a scalable and cost-effective solution for containerized workloads.
-With AWS Fargate, users can experience greater flexibility, scalability, and efficiency in their cloud-based applications.
+AWS Fargate is a container orchestration service that allows users to run containers without having to manage the underlying infrastructure.
+With Fargate, users can focus on building and deploying applications without worrying about server provisioning, scaling, or patching.
+This technology provides a serverless compute engine that automatically scales based on application needs and only charges for the resources consumed.
+AWS Fargate simplifies the process of managing containers, making it easier for developers to deploy and run applications efficiently.

 ## Integrations